Nonlinear higher spin theories in various dimensions: Acknowledgements

 \section{Acknowledgements}

-We are grateful to the organizers of the ``First Solvay Workshop" for this enjoyable meeting.
+We are grateful to the Organizers of the ``First Solvay Workshop" for this enjoyable meeting.
 M.V. is grateful to I.Bandos, M.Grigoriev and especially to A. Sagnotti and P. Sundell for very useful discussions and to D. Sorokin for helpful comments on the manuscript.
 X.B., S.C. and C.I. are thankful to M. Tsulaia for his careful reading of a preliminary version of the manuscript and his comments.
 X.B. and S.C. also thank N. Boulanger for useful discussions.
 X.B. acknowledges T. Damour for interesting discussions.
 C.I. is grateful to A. Sagnotti for support and valuable comments.
+We thank N. Boulanger and K. Ushakov for drawing our attention to wrong coefficients respectively in Eqs.
+(3.8) and (10.12), fixed in the present version (v3) of this paper.
 The work of M.V. was supported in part by grants RFBR No. 05-02-17654, LSS No. 1578.2003-2 and INTAS No. 03-51-6346.
 These lecture notes were taken while X.B. was in the university of Padova, supported by the European Commission RTN program HPRN-CT-00131.
 The work of S.C. is supported in part by the ``Actions de Recherche Concert{\'e}es'' of the ``Direction de la Recherche Scientifique - Communaut{\'e} Fran{\c c}aise de Belgique'', by a ``P\^ole d'Attraction Interuniversitaire'' (Belgium), by IISN-Belgium (convention 4.4505.86) and by the European Commission FP6 programme MRTN-CT-2004-005104, in which she is associated to V.U.Brussel.
 The work of C.I. was supported in part by INFN, by the EU contracts HPRN-CT-2000-00122 and HPRN-CT-2000-00148, by the MIUR-COFIN contract 2003-023852, by the INTAS contract 03-51-6346 and by the NATO grant PST.CLG.978785.